alexflint/process-isolation/README.md

     sys.stdout.write('Hello world\n')
     ```

-4. The child process wrote `Hello world\n` to standard output.
+4. The child process wrote `Hello world` to standard output.

-One reason you might want to run a module in a separate process is
+One reason tun run code in an isolated process is to debug code that
-when debugging code that crashes at the operating system level (as
+crashes at the operating system level with a segmentation fault or
-opposed to via ordinary python exceptions).
-Here is some buggy code:
+other signal.
+Here is some dangerous code:

 ```
 # buggy.py: